K0LP123/K0LPRoliTradeAd/README.md

 <h1>Rolimons Trade Ad script</h1>
 <h2>THIS PROJECT IS CURRENTLY WORKED ON.
-IF YOU DOWNLOAD IT PLZ CHECK THIS GITHUB PAGE IN A WEEK OR MORE C:</h2>
+IF YOU DOWNLOAD IT PLZ CHECK THIS GITHUB PAGE IN A WEEK OR MORE :D </h2>
 <img width="700" height="500" src="https://github.com/user-attachments/assets/eb214f55-5bf7-417b-b98d-1235f9d5c50d"/><br>
 <h1>Has 2 modes:</h1>
 🦾 Auto pick (Automatically picks top 4 of your items that arent on hold and arent in NotForTrade config)<br>